Open-source AI model for Sub-Saharan Africa camera trap species detection

 Intended Use

-This model is intended for non-commercial use in:
+The models are intended for non-commercial use in:

 • Sub-Saharan African camera trap image analysis